puzzle/jenkins-techlab/README.md

 ## Contributions

 If you find errors, bugs or missing information please help us improve and have a look at the [Contribution Guide](CONTRIBUTING.md).

-## License

-This techlab is licensed under the GNU General Public License v3.0 see [License File](LICENSE)